Row-Level Security in the Database

 EXECUTE AS USER = [TableauServerUser] WITH NO REVERT;

 Note: If the data source is embedded and a user has permissions to web edit or download the workbook, then the RLS is nonexistent since the initial SQL enforcing it can be easily removed.
-The data source should be published separately as opposed to being left embedded in the workbook.
+The data source should be published separately instead of being embedded in the workbook.